Updated on September 1, 2021 by Igor

 Subscribe to their newsletter

 Most companies today send newsletters.
 They are meant to engage potential leads and current clients with content that offers value and updates on the product.
 Now use this in reverse.
 Subscribe to their newsletter.
 Send a reply to connect with the author.
-Add them on LinkedIn, follow them on twitter and offer them your insights.
+Add them on LinkedIn, follow them on Twitter, and offer them your insights.
 Establish a connection and they will connect you to your contact.

-You have the email address know what?
+You have the email address now what?

 Finding the email address is only half of the outreach process.
-Before you click send always remember to check that you have the right email template and to personalise your email as much as possible.
+Before you click send always remember to check that you have the right email template and to personalize your email as much as possible.

 Hope this guide will help you find the email address you are looking for with these tried and tested methods.